roberts-andy/RetailSynapseHack/Challenge-1.md

 * Get familiar with the resources that are provisioned for you
 * Create a folder for your team's work
 * Ensure all members of your team have access to that folder
-* upload a file to your folder
+* Upload a file to your folder
 * Your environment is configured to work with a github repo - create a branch for your team

 Great!
 Now find a couch and walk them through how your met the challenge objective, we'll see you on the next challenge.